AvinZarlez/DanceTogether/README.md

 Watch the other players closely, and decide which player is listening to the same song as you.

-**NOTE:** Remember to show the other players your screen so they can see your color/idenity characters!
+**NOTE:** Remember to show the other players your screen so they can see your color/identity characters!

 Once you've decided, tap the player you think is right.
 Don't stop dancing yet!
 Other players need to decide if they're a match to you.

 When every player has chosen, or 60 seconds has passed, the music will stop and you may stop dancing.

-Scores are given, and after 15 seconds the next round will automatically start.
+Scores are given, and after every player hits reply the next round will start.

 After three rounds, the final scores are given and a winner is declared.